A version of this article appeared originally on Adweek. You can read it here.

 We’ve seen this in action with brands on the cutting edge of digital-first customer service.
 For example, USAA simplifies the claims process for customers who’ve been in an auto accident by sending them a video with everything they need to know.
 It’s personalised, so it includes specific coverage details and shows them exactly what to do next.

 Bills, especially complicated ones, can be another pain point, but Bell sees a customer’s first bill as an opportunity to build the relationship.
 They reach out proactively to explain what the bill includes, show how to access their account, and welcome them (by name and even congratulating them on their new phone) to Bell Mobility.

 And it’s all in a video so it’s easy to understand and personal.

-Of course, great customer service goes beyond minimizing negative experiences.
+Of course, great customer service goes beyond minimising negative experiences.
 Done right, it elevates the customer experience.
-I think of Delta’s year-in-review video campaign that gave loyalty club members a personalized recap of trips taken, miles earned and more.
+I think of Delta’s year-in-review video campaign that gave loyalty club members a personalised recap of trips taken, miles earned and more.